jakepresent/jakepresent.github.io/index.md

 ## 3 - Data Collection

 At this point in the project we primarily used a Kaggle dataset of the Best Artworks of All Time [5].
-This dataset included mostly paintings from artitsts like Monet, Da Vinci, and Warhol.
+This dataset included mostly paintings from artists like Monet, Da Vinci, and Warhol.
 We prepared the data by fitting it to a 150x150 grid that shows the central part of the paintings.
 A secondary dataset that was used was the monet2photo dataset[6] that shows mappings between monet paintings and photos of the scenes that those paintings depict.

 ## 4 - Methods and Results